How to Set Up a Corporate Makerspace

-What Is a Makerspace?
+What Is a Corporate Makerspace?

-A makerspace is a dedicated innovation space where people self-organize and bring their ideas to life through prototyping using the latest technologies.
+A corporate makerspace is a dedicated innovation space where employees self-organize and bring ideas to life through prototyping using the latest technologies.
 As described in Innovation Mode 2.0, a makerspace provides a safe, specially designed environment, the necessary technology, essential resources, and a comprehensive framework to make prototyping easier and more accessible.
 It is where people explore the latest technologies, connect with domain experts, self-organize into teams, and assemble components into functional instances of their ideas.

 More Than a Room Full of Gadgets

-The rise of smart, connected physical products and related technologies has made the makerspace more relevant than ever.
+The rise of smart, connected physical products has made the makerspace more relevant than ever.
 Innovators can experiment with physical products, connect them to sensors, program them, and explore the possibilities.
 In a modern makerspace, an idea can become a 3D-printed prototype, extended with electronics, connected to services, and offer a realistic instance of a concept — all within days.

 Four Makerspace Formats for Different Innovation Needs